Edited by: Keri Stooksbury

 Retention offers typically come in a few main types:

 One of the main reasons why you’d consider canceling a card is because there’s a hefty annual fee you feel uncomfortable with.
-If you get an annual fee waiver, you’ll be able to enjoy the benefits of the card for another year without having to pay for an annual fee.
+If you get an annual fee waiver, you’ll be able to enjoy the benefits of the card for another year without having to pay an annual fee.

 Another incentive you can receive is a 1-time statement credit to keep your account open for another year.
 Typically, these statement credits are usually less than the annual fee.

-This offer is the same above, but the amount is usually greater than the annual fee.
+This offer is the same as above, but the amount is usually greater than the annual fee.
 The catch is you have to spend a certain amount within a deadline to get the statement credit.